zsonnen/blackjack/README.md

 Game is played with 6 52-card Decks

-Player starts with $1,000.00 to wager with.
-Ability to continue playing until balance hits $00.00
+Player starts with $1,000.00 to wager with ability to continue playing until balance hits $00.00

 Standard casino rules:
   - Player vs Dealer:
   - Both dealt two cards, with Dealer having one face down or hidden.
   - Player goes first, and chooses if they want to hit or stay.
+  - Two more options, only when player has initial two cards
   - Option to `Double Down`:
     - player may enter additional wager up to, but not greater than original wager.
     - If chosen, player receives one more card, and only one more card.